Busemann and MCP: Topological regularity without geodesic completeness

-The almost extendability of geodesics ($*$) is analogous to the notion of a \textit{$(1,\delta)$-strainer} in Alexandrov geometry, see \cite{BGP92, BBI01}.
+\begin{rem} The almost extendability of geodesics ($*$) is analogous to the notion of a \textit{$(1,\delta)$-strainer} in Alexandrov geometry, see \cite{BGP92, BBI01}.
 See also the recent study of Busemann concave spaces in \cite{Ke19, HY25}.
 Any finite-dimensional Alexandrov space satisfies the non-collapsed MCP (\cite[Proposition 2.8]{Oh07}), and the same holds for any Busemann concave space with non-trivial Hausdorff measure (\cite[Proposition 2.23]{Ke19}).
 Moreover, in these spaces, the Gromov--Hausdorff tangent cone is unique at every point and has some cone structure (\cite[Theorem 7.8.1]{BGP92}, \cite[Corollary 2.21]{Ke19}).
 This enables us to prove a property similar to ($*$).
-What we did in Claim \ref{clm:noncol1} can be viewed as a metric measure analog of it.
+What we did in Claim \ref{clm:noncol1} can be viewed as a metric measure analog of this argument.
+It is also worth mentioning that Condition ($*$) is reminiscent of the ``almost geodesic completeness'' in the context of large-scale geometry, see \cite{On05, GO07, KR21}. \end{rem}